Graphic Design Services

 Step 2: Scheduling

-Step 3: Design
+Step 3: Design & Layout

 Once the schedule is agreed upon, I’ll begin designing your piece.
 Depending on the size, scope and schedule of your project, the design phase may take anywhere from a few days to several weeks.

-Step 4: Proofing & Revisions
+Step 4: Review & Revise

 I’ll provide a pdf of the design for your feedback, then revise it based on your input.
 You can share your thoughts with me in person, by phone, or leave comments in the pdf.
 This back-and-forth process usually takes two or three rounds.